 Due to spatial limitations, and for simplicity of discussion, we only report on the variables relevant to our research question.
 A complete set of results is available from the authors upon request.

 It might be noted that development applications do not just refer to houses and shops – items such as garages, swimming pools, house extensions and decks are also included in the data – hence the relatively small average values (particularly for rural local governments).

-It might be noted that development applications do not just refer to houses and shops – items such as garages, swimming pools, house extensions and decks are also included in the data – hence the relatively small average values (particularly for rural councils).
-Moreover, it is (unfortunately) difficult to get suitable data on the quantum of non-formula grants awarded to local governments from the two tiers of government which might result from superior advocacy by DEMs (grant data is confounded by inter alia transfers to cover pensioner discounts, Roads and Maritime Services work, and rural fire service payments).

-Because it is both impracticable and technically impossible (due to Nunamaker’s rule) to include each and every council output in empirical estimations, economists routinely select and employ proxies which reflect the major outputs.
-In the case of Australia, where services to property dominate, then the number of properties in each rating category (residential, business and farmland) are generally used in addition to the major expenditure item (length of council maintained roads).

 References

 Abelson, P., & Joyeux, R. (2015) Smoke and mirrors—fallacies in the New South Wales government’s views on local government financial capacity, Public Money & Management, 35(4), pp. 315–320.